January 21, 2016

 The most common means of permanent residency is through an application for the skilled worker class.
 Prior to 2015, this was called the Federal Skilled Worker Program, but the process is now called Express Entry.
 To qualify for Express Entry you must meet many criteria regarding your education and work experience.

-In addition you must also be legally admissible to Canada.
-Some factors like legal convictions will make your ineligible to enter Canada, regardless of other factors.
+In addition, you must also be legally admissible to Canada.
+Some factors like legal convictions will make you ineligible to enter Canada, regardless of other factors.
 To a certain extent the economic climate of Canada will influence your ability to use this program.
 Finally, you must also plan to settle outside of the province of Quebec.

 Education Credential Assessment